petrelharp/context/model-desc.md

 - 'likfun' : the function that returns the negative log-likelihood of the data as a function of (mutrates,selcoef,params)
 - 'results' : output from routine that estimated parameters (either optim() or metrop()) Furthermore, it has the following methods:
-- 'winlen( )' : an integer giving the length of the patterns that index rows of 'data'
+- 'winlen( )' : an integer giving the length of the patterns that index rows of 'counts'
-- 'win( )' : an integer giving the length of the patterns that index columns of 'data'
+- 'win( )' : an integer giving the length of the patterns that index columns of 'counts'
-- 'lwin( )' : an integer giving the offset that aligns columns of 'data' with rows of 'data'
+- 'lwin( )' : an integer giving the offset that aligns columns of 'counts' with rows of 'counts'
-- 'rownames( )' : a character vector of (winlen)-mers indexing the rows of 'data'
+- 'rownames( )' : a character vector of (winlen)-mers indexing the rows of 'counts'
-- 'colnames( )' : a character vector of (win)-mers indexing the columns of 'data' and even more usefully,
+- 'colnames( )' : a character vector of (win)-mers indexing the columns of 'counts' and even more usefully,
 - 'coef( )' : a named list of mutation and selection coefficients (mutrates, selcoef, params)
 - 'fitted( )' : predicted counts under the model